Chris Smither

 In 2011, Smither self-released two LPs that he says were specifically requested by fans: Lost and Found, a collection of live tracks from the ‘80s and ‘90s, and the EP What I Learned in School, on which he covers six classic rock songs.
 He followed those with 2012’s Hundred Dollar Valentine, rated five stars by MOJO magazine, and 2014’s Still on the Levee, a two-CD package of fresh takes on 24 of his songs.

 In 2014, Signature Sounds released Link of Chain: A Songwriters’ Tribute to Chris Smither in which guests including Bonnie Raitt, Loudon Wainwright III and Patty Larkin provide their takes on their Smither favorites.
-In 2018, Smither recorded Call Me Lucky, followed by his latest album, 2020’s More from the Levee.
+In 2018, Smither recorded Call Me Lucky, followed by his latest albums, 2020’s More from the Levee and 2024’s All About The Bones.

 In a 2020 interview with the online magazine PopMatters, Smither said the two questions people ask him most often are “How do you write songs?” and “How do you think New Orleans affected your sound and what you do?”
 He says the answers have always been a mystery to him.